agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ## `createGroup()`

-Creates a new [Group](./group/Introduction.md), and automatically binds it to the Collection.
+Creates a new [Group](./group/Introduction.md) and automatically binds it to the Collection.
 ```ts
 const MY_GROUP = MY_COLLECTION.createGroup('myGroup', [1, 2, 3]);
 ```
-To correctly identify the Group later, we have to pass a unique `key/name` as first parameter.
+To correctly identify the Group later, we must pass a unique `key/name` as the first parameter.
 Such `key` is, for instance, required to remove or access the Group.
 ```ts
 const MY_GROUP = MY_COLLECTION.getGroup('myGroup');
 ```
-The `itemKeys` which the Group initially represents are passed as a second parameter in an array shape.
+The `itemKeys` which the Group initially represents are passed as the second parameter in an array shape.
 ```ts
 const MY_GROUP = MY_COLLECTION.createGroup('myGroup', [1, 3, 7, 9]);
 ```
 It's not necessary to pass only existing `itemKeys`.
 However, we strongly recommend it.
-If a Group can't find an Item to an `itemKey` in the Collection, a warning is printed, and the Item is skipped in the Group's `output`.
+If a Group can't find an Item to an `itemKey` in the Collection, it prints a warning and skips the Item in the Group's `output`.
 Let's assume that the Item with the primaryKey '3' doesn't exist.
 ```ts
 const MY_GROUP = MY_COLLECTION.createGroup('myGroup', [1, 3, 7]);